-Prof. Barger holds a Ph.D. in history of education, an M.A. in American history, an M.A.T. in teaching, an M.Div. in theology, and a B.A. in philosophy.
+Professor Barger holds a Ph.D. in history of education, an M.A. in American history, a M.A.T. in teaching, M.Div. in theology, and B.A. in philosophy.
 He has taught at the University of Illinois, Eastern Illinois University, the University of Notre Dame, and the National University of Ireland for a total of more than four decades.
 Barger has won numerous awards for teaching and research.
-Cambridge University Press published his most recent book on computer ethics in 2008 and he is currently preparing its second edition.
+His most recent book, published by Cambridge University Press, dealt with computer ethics.
 His additional work in editing history and philosophy books for university presses continues his professional contributions to those fields.
 Bob’s wife, Jo, holds an M.A. from Notre Dame and accompanies him on his trips.
-The Bargers have traveled extensively on all seven continents and are members of the ND Alumni Association’s Travel Advisory Committee.
-Together they have served as hosts on numerous Notre Dame trips.
+The Bargers have traveled extensively on all seven continents and have served as hosts on numerous Notre Dame trips.

 Alessia Blad '09 M.A.

-Prof. Alessia Blad is a native of Milan, Italy.
-Since 1999 she has been teaching beginning and intermediate Italian, culture, and history courses at Notre Dame.
+Professor Alessia Blad is a native of Milan, Italy.
+Since 1999 she has been teaching beginning and intermediate Italian, culture and history courses at Notre Dame.
 She also teaches the Romance Language Department Teaching Methods course for first-year teaching assistants and coordinates the first two years of Italian courses.
 Her interests include second language acquisition and teaching language and culture with a variety of media.
-In 2003, Prof. Blad received the Kaneb Award for Excellence in Teaching.
+In 2003, Professor Blad received the Kaneb Award for Excellence in Teaching.
 She earned her bachelor’s degree from Indiana University and a master's degree in Italian studies from the University of Notre Dame.
-She is currently completing her doctorate in modern languages.
+She is currently completing her Doctorate in Modern Languages.

 Marc D. Burdell ’87